cheng315ncu/RA2T/README.md

 - Not for commercial use
 - Not for general speech recognition tasks
 - Not for non-English content
+- We're working to make this project a real-time transcription

 ## Project Structure